We made 'Nil-rate band' discretionary trust wills - should we now change them?

 Over the past twenty years or so we have made many wills for married couples which included nil-rate band discretionary trusts.
 These have been a tried and tested way of achieving dramatic savings in Inheritance Tax.
 Up to 8th October 2007 you could save up to £120,000 in Inheritance Tax by making your will in this way.

-In fact, you will now potentially be better off as a result of the new law, since the unused nil-rate band of the first to die will be passed to the survivor at the amount applicable to the date of death of the survivor, which may be higher than that applicable on the first death.
-By way of example, the current limit of the nil-rate band is £312,000, but an increase to £325,000 for deaths on or after 6th April 2009 has already been announced.
+In fact, you will now potentially be better off as a result of the new law, since the unused nil-rate band of the first to die will be passed to the survivor at the amount applicable to the date of death of the survivor, which may be higher than that applicable on the first death if the nil-rate band is increased in the future.
+The nil rate band is currently £325,000.

 When we made nil-rate band discretionary trust wills we always included a power to allow the trustees to pay over or "appoint" the entire trust fund to the surviving spouse.
 If the trustees use this power within two years of the date of death of the first spouse to die then for Inheritance Tax purposes you will be back in the position you would have been in had you just left everything outright to the survivor in your will, so you will be able to take maximum advantage of the new law.